U Visas – Status for Victims

 Obtaining VAWA relief is a multi-step process.
 Evidence and documents must first be gathered to support relief, followed by the submission of a series of applications with the U.S. Citizenship and Immigration Services.

 If you believe you may qualify, our experienced legal team can guide you through the application process.
-Call us today at (540) 358-5593 to reserve a complimentary consultation.
+Call us today at (540) 358-5593 to reserve a consultation.